 That is the most majestic church in Rome, I think, and I suppose it is, for a cold splendor, unequalled anywhere.
 Somehow, from its form and from the great propriety of its decoration, it far surpasses St. Peter's.
 The antic touch of the baroque is scarcely present in it, for, being newly rebuilt after the fire which destroyed the fourth-century basilica in 1823, its faults are not those of sixteenth-century excess.

 You may wish to read more of William Dean Howells' 1908 opinion on the new basilica.

-Today art historians are generally lukewarm about the artistic value of the new parts of S. Paolo fuori le Mura, but for many years after its reconstruction the cold emptiness of the basilica was highly praised.
+Today art historians are generally lukewarm about the artistic value of the new parts of S. Paolo fuori le Mura, but the cold emptiness of the new basilica was highly praised by foreign travellers.

-Probably the main attraction of S. Paolo fuori le Mura is the series of portraits of the popes from St. Peter to the current pope (it opens in another window).
-It was initiated by Pope Leo I who also commissioned the mosaic on the arch before the final part of the main nave; the mosaic is also known as the mosaic of Galla Placidia, a daughter of Emperor Theodosius, because of a reference to her in the inscription along the arch.
-The mosaic was damaged by the fire, but it was possible to restore it; it portrays the bust of Jesus Christ surrounded by 24 elders quoted in the Apocalypse; the symbols of the Evangelists are depicted in the upper part of the mosaic; the angels and St. Peter and St. Paul were added or redesigned at a later time.
+The series of portraits of the popes was initiated by Pope Leo I who also commissioned the mosaic on the arch before the final part of the main nave; the mosaic is also known as the mosaic of Galla Placidia, a daughter of Emperor Theodosius, because of a reference to her in the inscription along the arch.
+The mosaic was damaged by the fire, but it was possible to restore it; it portrays the bust of Jesus Christ surrounded by 24 elders quoted in the Apocalypse; the symbols of the Evangelists are depicted in the upper part of the mosaic (this same subject was depicted in the IXth century at S. Prassede); the angels and St. Peter and St. Paul were added or redesigned at a later time.